-In this section we define a general model of a p2p backup and storage system in which we assume symmetric exchange of data between peers.
-The model presented in this paper relies on the existence of a double-overlay structure.
-The first overlay is a distributed hash table that maintains information on the characteristics and behavior of all peers taking part to the system, as done in the Wuala application [21].
-We combine users' features and behavior into a single parameter, that we termed profile.
+In this section we define a general model of a P2P backup and storage system in which we assume symmetric exchange of data between peers.
+The model presented in this paper relies on the existence of a doubleoverlay structure.
+The first overlay is a distributed hash table that maintains information on the characteristics and behavior of all peers taking part to the system, as done in the Wuala application.
+We combine users' features and behavior into a single parameter, that we term profile.
 The second overlay is built by the users themselves through peer selection: every peer decides which remote peer to select and exchange data with.

 We begin by defining the degrees of freedom of the system: these are the variables a given peer is allowed to locally optimize.
-We then present the utility function that characterizes a peer: this allows to define a non-cooperative game that we will dissert throughout the paper.
+We then present the utility function that characterizes a peer: this allows to define a non-cooperative game that we will discuss throughout the paper5.
+We insert a table of notations here (Table 1) to ease the readability of the paper.